BladeScraper-Designs/Ethos_BattSelector/README.md

 # BattSelector (V2 Branch)
 Battery selection widget for FrSky Ethos.
 Tested on Ethos Version 1.5.18 only.<br>
-Utilizes Rotorflight ModelID telemetry sensor to list only batteries tied to current ID.
+Utilizes Rotorflight ModelID telemetry sensor to list only batteries tied to current ID.<br>
+When modelID is not available, it lists all batteries.
+Useful for non-Rotorflight systems.

 ## Installation